-5.3 NET EXERCISE
+5.3 Net Exercise

 An Option Holder, other than a person providing investor relations services, or, where applicable, the Personal Representative of any Option Holder other than a person providing investor relations services, may exercise any Option in whole or in part at any time or from time to time during the Exercise Period up to 5:00 p.m. local time in Vancouver, British Columbia on the Expiry Date, without the payment of cash, by delivering to the Administrator an Exercise Notice requesting that the Option be exercised pursuant to the "Net Exercise" provisions, the applicable Option Commitment and, if applicable, a certified cheque(s) or bank draft(s) payable to the Company in an amount equal to the amount of applicable statutory withholding taxes or other amounts that the Company or its Affiliate is required by any law or regulation of any governmental authority to deduct or withhold.
-Pursuant to the Net Exercise provisions the Option Holder will receive only the number of underlying Shares that is the equal to the difference between the VWAP of the underlying Shares and the Exercise Price of the subject Options; by (B) the VWAP of the underlying Shares.
+Pursuant to the Net Exercise provisions the Option Holder will receive only the number of underlying Shares that is the equal to the quotient obtained by dividing: (A) the product of the number of Options being exercised multiplied by the difference between the VWAP of the underlying Shares and the Exercise Price of the subject Options; by (B) the VWAP of the underlying Shares.